When you are developing a website which is basically a social community site, the main target is the User.

 We can also leverage all the functionalities of the node module, attaching these taxonomies to any node and any other module that performs operations over nodes, plus all the functionalities that the Content Construction Kit (CCK) has.

-More info about Drupal's 7 approach in terms of taxonomy can be found at:
+Learn more info about Drupal's 7 approach in terms of taxonomy.